SC

 Gross revenue is the starting point — it is your price multiplied by how many units you sell before any deductions.
 Net revenue is what you actually earn after removing refunds and discounts.

 Gross profit tells you how much you keep after covering the direct cost to make or deliver your product.
 Gross margin tells you what percentage of each sale stays in your pocket.
+Use this gross profit calculator to go deeper on margins.

 For subscription businesses, monthly recurring revenue (MRR) is the key metric.
 Multiply MRR by 12 to get your annual run-rate (ARR), which investors and operators use to measure growth.

 A high churn rate shrinks revenue fast.
 Even 5% monthly churn means you lose more than half your subscriber base within a year.
+Once you know your revenue, use the net profit calculator to see what you actually take home after all costs.

 Gross Revenue by Price × Units Sold